-Facts about Buenos Aires City
+Essential Facts about Buenos Aires City

-Strategic location of the Autonomous City
+The strategic location of the Autonomous City

-As a cosmopolitan and open city and port, it is not only the most important financial, commercial and cultural hub in Argentina, but it is also among the most important in Latin America.
+As a cosmopolitan and open city and port, it is not only the most important financial, commercial, and cultural hub in Argentina, but it is also among the most important in Latin America.

 Despite its location in the south of South America, far from the great world centers, it always had the profile of an avant-garde metropolis linked to the world.

 The natural boundaries of the city are the Río de la Plata to the east, the Reconquista river valley to the north, and the Riachuelo de los Navíos to the south.
 It is a flat plateau, with a height of between 20 and 39 meters above the Río de la Plata.